LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 * This should include detailed findings, recommendations, and any corrective actions taken.&#x20;
 * Ensure that these reports are accessible to relevant stakeholders for review and follow-up.

-# ℹ️ Mitigation & Controls Library
+## Mitigation Strategies

-The Mitigations & Controls Library is a curated repository of information, tools, and best practices designed to address and manage risks inherent to node operations.
-This comprehensive library serves as a go-to resource for node operators, providing actionable insights and mitigation options to enhance the security, reliability, and efficiency of their operations.
+The Mitigation Strategiers section serves as a go-to resource for node operators, providing actionable insights and mitigation options to enhance the security, reliability, and efficiency of their operations.

-Tangible components:

-* Mitigation strategies and Best Practices
-* Controls catalog
-* Implementation Guides library for selected controls
-* Ready-to-use tools, scripts, and templates

 Most of the best practices that optimize up-time, access control and general stability directly apply to operating a node properly.
 However, there are a few risks that are very specific to running a node-operator, and to mitigate them, higher levels of process segregation need to be achieved.